morrownr/Monitor_Mode/Monitor_Mode.md

 https://github.com/morrownr/88x2bu-20210702
 https://github.com/morrownr/8814au
 ```
-Note: This document and the `start-mon.sh` script will work with
+Note: This document and the `start-mon.sh` script will work well
-adapters that use in-kernel drivers but it is not necessary as the
+with adapters that use in-kernel drivers also.
-in-kernel drivers are Linux Wireless Standards compliant so any of
-the many guides that are available should work fine

 Please submit corrections or additions via PR or message in Issues.